-Air purifier for asthma and allergies
+Air purifiers against asthma and allergies

-WHO writes in its Housing and Health Guidelines that bad indoor air has a number of harmful health effects.
-Air pollution is associated with allergies, weakened immune systems, cancer, skin, eye, nose and throat irritation.
-Air pollution can also adversely affect the reproductive, nervous and cardiovascular systems.
+In its guidelines for housing and health, the WHO writes that bad indoor air has a number of harmful health effects.
+Pollutants in indoor air is associated with allergies, weakened immune systems, cancer, skin, eye, nose and throat irritations.
+They can also adversely affect the reproductive, nervous and cardiovascular systems.
 According to the WHO, minimising air pollution is important in obtaining an acceptable indoor air quality.

-Air pollution in Swedish cities such as Malmö, Gothenburg and Stockholm
+Air pollution in Swedish cities

-A study by Stefan Hansson, chief physician at the Women’s Clinic in Lund, showed that harmful particles from air pollution enter the cells of the placenta and cause inflammation in the pregnant mother.
+A study by Stefan Hansson, chief physician at the Women’s Clinic in Lund, shows that harmful particles from air pollution can also enter the cells of the placenta and cause inflammation in the pregnant mother.
 According to the study, mothers living in areas considered polluted are twice as likely to become affected than those living elsewhere.

-Air purifier to combat asthma and allergies
+Air purifiers counteract asthma and allergies